History of Anglo-Saxon England: Battle of Hastings and the Norman Conquest

 Harold would have been celebrating his victory at Stamford Bridge on the night of 26/27 September 1066, while William of Normandy's invasion fleet set sail for England on the morning of 27 September 1066.
 Harold marched his army back down to the south coast, where he met William's army, at a place now called Battle just outside Hastings.
 Harold was killed when he fought and lost the Battle of Hastings on 14 October 1066.
 The Battle of Hastings virtually destroyed the Godwin dynasty.
 Harold and his brothers Gyrth and Leofwine were dead on the battlefield, as was their uncle Ælfwig, Abbot of Newminster.
 Tostig had been killed at Stamford Bridge.
 Wulfnoth was a hostage of William.
 The Godwin women who remained were either dead or childless.

 William marched on London.
 The city leaders surrendered the kingdom to him, and he was crowned at Westminster Abbey, Edward the Confessor's church, on Christmas Day 1066.
 It took William a further 10 years to consolidate his kingdom, during which any opposition was suppressed ruthlessly; in a particularly brutal process known as the Harrying of the North, William issued orders to lay waste the north and burn all the cattle, crops and farming equipment and to poison the earth.
 According to Orderic Vitalis, the Anglo-Norman chronicler, over 100,000 people died of starvation.
+(Note: A translation of Vitalis, paraphrased: "His camps were scattered over a surface of one hundred miles numbers of the insurgents fell beneath his vengeful sword he levelled their places of shelter to the ground wasted their lands and burnt their dwellings with all they contained.
+Never did William commit so much cruelty, to his lasting disgrace, he yielded to his worst impulse and set no bounds to his fury condemning the innocent and the guilty to a common fate.
+In the fulness of his wrath he ordered the corn and cattle with the implements of husbandry and every sort of provisions to be collected in heaps and set on fire till the whole was consumed and thus destroyed at once all that could serve for the support of life in the whole country lying beyond the Humber There followed consequently so great a scarcity in England in the ensuing years and severe famine involved the innocent and unarmed population in so much misery that in a Christian nation more than a hundred thousand souls of both sexes and all ages perished..")
 Figures based on the returns for the Domesday Book estimate that the population of England in 1086 was about 2.25 million, so 100,000 deaths, due to starvation, would have equated to 5 per cent of the population.
 By the time of William's death in 1087 it was estimated that only about 8 per cent of the land was under Anglo-Saxon control.
 Nearly all the Anglo-Saxon cathedrals and abbeys of any note had been demolished and replaced with Norman-style architecture by 1200.